 We are able to connect most every dataset and data format to a wide variety of mapping tools, both analytical (Google Fusion) or display-oriented (Open Streetmaps, Mapbox).
 Our solutions have been used for realtime data analysis, public data dissemination, interactive map-oriented feedback collection, and more.

 Example 2: High Volume Realtime Data Feed mapped into a mass-market understandable format.
-The Boston Police Log, updated nightly, includes information on ALL Boston police calls and activity.
-The mapping application analyzes the data, separates out non-crime activity, places crime-related activity on the appropriate city block and categorizes the events by severity and other incident information:Example: Boston Police Log
+The Boston Building Permit database, updated regularly, includes information on ALL Boston building, electrical, plumbing and occupancy permits.
+The mapping application analyzes the data, separates out the various category of permit, places permit activity at the appropriate address and provides standard information for each permit with a click:Example: Boston Building Permits

-Example 3: Data-Rich Information Store overlayed on specific activity zones.
+Example 3: Data-Rich Information Store within activity zones.
 Boston’s Planning and Development Agency (former the Boston Redevelopment Authority) maintains hard-to-access data stores with key information about Boston’s major development projects.
-The mapping applications visually shows these projects, by size and completion stage, and also displays the Urban Renewal Zones where alternate rules apply:Example: Boston Redevelopment Projects
+The mapping applications visually shows these projects, by size and completion stage, in the Urban Renewal Zones where alternate rules apply:Example: Boston Redevelopment Projects